-Quantum algorithms can be optimized in two ways: (i) hardware-independent or (ii) hardware-dependent (Häner et al., 2018).
-For the hardware-independent optimization, general optimizations at the quantum circuit level are performed, according to a cost function, such as the circuit size or the circuit depth (Svore et al., 2006).
-In contrast, hardware-dependent optimization takes hardware-specific characteristics, such as the available gate set of the target quantum computer or the decoherence time of different qubits, into account (Itoko et al., 2020).
+Quantum algorithms can be optimized in two ways: (i) hardware-independent or (ii) hardware-dependent [29].
+For the hardware-independent optimization, general optimizations at the quantum circuit level are performed, according to a cost function, such as the circuit size or the circuit depth [80].
+In contrast, hardware-dependent optimization takes hardware-specific characteristics, such as the available gate set of the target quantum computer or the decoherence time of different qubits, into account [34].
 Hence, this optimization is often combined with the compilation to an executable for a certain quantum computer.

 In the following, we sketch some existing works regarding the optimization of quantum algorithms.
-(Heyfron and Campbell, 2018) propose a quantum compiler that reduces the number of T gates, while using the Clifford + T gate set.
+Heyfron and Campbell [30] propose a quantum compiler that reduces the number of T gates, while using the Clifford + T gate set.
 They show that the cost of the T gate is much higher than for the other Clifford gates, and therefore, they improve the circuit costs by decreasing the T count.
-(Itoko et al., 2020) present an approach to improve the hardware-dependent mapping from the utilized qubits and gates in the quantum algorithm to the provided qubits and gates of the quantum computer during the compilation process.
-(Maslov et al., 2008) propose an approach that is based on templates to reduce the circuit depth, which means the number of gates that are executed in sequence on the qubits.
+Itoko et al. [34] present an approach to improve the hardware-dependent mapping from the utilized qubits and gates in the quantum algorithm to the provided qubits and gates of the quantum computer during the compilation process.
+Maslov et al. [47] propose an approach that is based on templates to reduce the circuit depth, which means the number of gates that are executed in sequence on the qubits.
 A template is a subroutine that can be used to replace functionally equivalent circuit parts by more efficient ones in terms of different metrics like cost or error probability.
 Hence, they introduce a method to detect and replace suitable circuit parts with templates.

-For the definition and processing of hardwareindependent quantum algorithms and the selection of suitable quantum hardware, different research questions must be solved, some of which are presented in the following.
+For the definition and processing of hardware-independent quantum algorithms and the selection of suitable quantum hardware, different research questions must be solved, some of which are presented in the following.